Sexual coercion among animals: Speciation

 Speciation has been observed to be a possible consequence of sexual coercion.
 In diving beetle species family Dytiscidae, an intersexual arms race occurs between males and females.
 Males have evolved suction cup structures on their forelegs to help grasp females; females have counter-evolved setose dorsal furrows to impede forceful copulation.
 This continuous evolution (in both the forward and reverse directions) has led to the recent speciation of A. japonicus and A. kishii, where females of A. kishii have lost their dorsal furrows while those of A. japonicus have not.

 Sexual dimorphism

 Sexual coercion can lead to sexual dimorphisms, in which males and females have significant morphological differences.
 For example, in some species, larger males are more successful in forcefully mating/insemination, leading to a higher fitness.
 In red-sided garter snakes, Thamnophis sirtalis parietalis, it has been shown that heavier-bodied males were better courters and their size gave them an advantage over smaller bodied snakes.
 This helps lead to an evolution of sexual dimorphism, with males larger than females.
 In other species, males that are smaller than females have higher fitness.
-Basically, many sex-specific morphological adaptations (for example, in Dytiscidae diving beetles, females have setose dorsal furrows that males do not and males have suction cups on their forelegs that females do not) are sexual dimorphisms caused by sexual coercion.
+As such, many sex-specific morphological adaptations (for example, in Dytiscidae diving beetles, females have setose dorsal furrows that males do not and males have suction cups on their forelegs that females do not) are sexual dimorphisms caused by sexual coercion.